The Most Overrated Cult Movies Ever Made

 'The Crow' (1994)

 One has to assume that the untimely death of star Brandon Lee plays a substantial role in 'The Crow' gaining almost instant cult status.
 The few moments in the movie to actually resonate with sinister dread are borne of the realization Lee (as a vengeful dead rock star) didn’t know what was coming.
 Strip the tragedy away, and you have a completely ineffectual goth fantasy with flat characters, a limp story and no memorable action sequences.
 Some gave it high marks for production design, but time reveals an MTV aesthetic that hasn't aged well.
 Its biggest crime?
 'The Crow' is boring as hell.

 Harmony Korine, who wrote the Larry Clark-directed ‘Kids’ and wrote and directed ‘Gummo,’ is responsible for two of the most depressingly cynical and grotesque indie sleepers of the late ‘90s.
-Where ‘Kids’ at least functions nicely as a throwback to juvenile-delinquent exploitation movies, 'Gummo' is a big ol' dirty bathtub of spilled spaghetti.
+Where ‘Kids’ at least works (unintentionally, we're guessing) as a throwback to juvenile-delinquent/sexual-hygiene exploitation movies, 'Gummo' is a big ol' dirty bathtub of spilled spaghetti.
 The slack, virtually nonexistent narrative has something to do with Xenia, Ohio -- a real Dayton suburb that was leveled by a tornado in 1974 -- and how its inability to recover (reality check: It recovered nicely, thanks) has given rise to a nightmare-scape of shocks for shocks’ sake.
 The degradation of the mentally handicap and preteens killing neighborhood cats are all part of the fun.